St Anne's Catholic School, Southampton

-St Anne's Catholic School is an 11-18 secondary school in Southampton, England, for girls.
+St Anne's Catholic School (known as St Anne's Convent School until 2006) is an 11-18 secondary school in Southampton, England, for girls.
 The school's sixth form is coeducational.
-The school is situated close to the city centre, and attracts pupils from all round the city and beyond.
+The school is close to the city centre, and has pupils from all round the city and beyond.
 The school converted to academy status in August 2012.
-In January 2016, there were 1080 students enrolled, with 48 students at the end of Year 13.
-Until 2006, it was known as St Anne's Convent School.
+As of 2025, the school and sixth form had 1239 pupils.

 History

 St Anne's Convent School was established in 1904 by the La Sainte Union Sisters and is still under their trusteeship.